 In an ideal world, all foresight certification and graduate programs would diagnose the foresight student’s case interview skills prior to admission, and admit and remediate students based in-part on their case interview performance.
 In addition, continual confidential foresight debates, ranging across all of the STEEPS categories, should also be a central feature of our better foresight training programs.
 I am hopeful we’ll see such improvements emerge, and the effectiveness of our foresight program graduates continue to improve.

 Civil life, and our conceptions of the future, are all built around the judicious use of facts, analysis, and argument in social context, for persuasion.
-Generating influential foresight is one of the most complex roles the consultant, manager, or employee plays, second only to leadership, a related skill we discuss in Chapter 9.
+Generating influential and adaptive foresight is one of the most complex roles the consultant, manager, or employee plays, second only to adaptive leadership, a related skill we discuss in Chapter 5.
 Hopefully, our top foresight certification and graduate programs will start distinguishing themselves, and preparing their students for career success, in these and other manners in coming years.